 Staff Biography: Ginny Kreeft

 My passion is helping people in troubling life circumstances and in troubled relationships.
-My goal in working with you is to help you uncover or recover the uniquely beautiful person you are, both individually and in relationships.
+My goal in working with you is to help you recover the uniquely beautiful person you are, both individually and in relationships.
 I believe every aspect of your life is important – emotionally, mentally, physically, and spiritually.
-Let me help you!

-I am an individual psychotherapist and relationship therapist.
-I hold a MSW (Master of Social Work) from the University of Denver, Denver, CO and am licensed in the state of Colorado as a clinical social worker (LCSW).
-Post-graduate work resulted in certification in marriage and family therapy from the Denver Family Institute.
-Adding to my therapy bag of tools, I have received training in Gottman Couples Therapy, Emotionally Focused Therapy for couples and EMDR (Eye Movement Desensitization and Reprocessing) for trauma.
-My BA (Bachelor of Arts) degree in sociology is from Calvin College, Grand Rapids, MI.
+I provide individual and relationship therapy using a systemic mind-body-spirit approach.
+I hold a MSW (Master of Social Work) from the University of Denver, Denver, CO and am licensed in the states of Colorado and Arizona as a clinical social worker (LCSW).
+At Denver Family Institute my post-graduate work granted me a certification in marriage and family therapy (CMFT).
+Heart-Centered Hypnotherapy is very effective for treating many problems, including anxiety, self-esteem, abuse, and trauma.
+My training and certification in hypnotherapy is from The Wellness Institute, Issaquah, WA. ( http://www.wellness-institute.org ) I have received training in Gottman Couples Therapy, Emotionally Focused Therapy for couples and EMDR (Eye Movement Desensitization and Reprocessing) for trauma.
+I received my BA (Bachelor of Arts) degree in sociology from Calvin College, Grand Rapids, MI.

-My experience as a therapist is in private practice, as well as counseling experience in hospital settings (outpatient and inpatient), churches, para-church organizations, and community mental health.
+My experience as a therapist is in private practice, as a Military and Family Life Counselor (MFLC) to servicemen and women and their families, as well as counseling experience in hospital settings (outpatient and inpatient), churches, para-church organizations, and community mental health.

-I will provide in home therapy if it is significantly difficult or impossible getting to one of my office locations.
+I will provide in home therapy if it is significantly difficult or impossible to get to the office location.
 The fee for this service is slightly higher.
 Please contact me for specific details.

 Insurance companies require a diagnosis dictated by the Diagnostic and Statistical Manual of Mental Disorders known as the DSM-IV-R (or the newly released DSM-V) that becomes part of your permanent medical record.
 Unfortunately, this can affect you down the road in life, ie, you could be denied life insurance.
 Frequently, the problems people have are not illnesses but arise from situations, life transitions, life styles, trauma, early life experiences, or learned patterns of coping.
 These problems do not fit the medical model insurance companies use.